TysonStanley/autoscore/README.md

 #> #   count_target <int>, count_response <int>
 ```

-In each of these exapmles, it is clear that the human and “robot” agree
+In each of these examples, it is clear that the human and “robot” agree
 the majority of the time.
 The times that they disagree, it is usually
 predictably a human error or a subjective judgement that the researcher
 will have to consider (for example by including alternate spellings of